How hard is it to build a hybrid Android app?

-Initially, the first time I tested the app on a real devices, I found that changing the orientation caused it to crash.
-This was a simple well documented solution but it did ingrain the importance of thorough testing.
+Initially, the first time I tested the app on a real device, I found that changing the orientation caused it to crash.
+This was a simple well-documented solution but it did ingrain the importance of thorough testing.

-Supporting offline content was the most difficult task I faced when building the Android apps.
-I initially tried using the built in cache but it didn’t support the flexibility we needed.
+Supporting offline content was the most difficult task I faced when building the Android app.
+I initially tried using the built-in cache but it didn’t support the flexibility we needed.
 Instead, we manually cached pages allowing us to pre-fetch certain elements and customise how often different types of files are updated.
-It also meant that we had to synchronise cookies in order to download password protected content.
+It also meant that we had to synchronise cookies in order to download password-protected content.